Long-range one-dimensional internal diffusion-limited aggregation: Introduction and main results

 The underlying random walks are of very different character in the case $\alpha \in (0,1]$: for example, when $\alpha \in (0,1)$ the walks are (oscillatory) transient; this does not obviously indicate a more disperse aggregate, however, as the walks will typically aggregate after fewer steps.
 The boundary case $\alpha =1$ is likely to be delicate, and there are some technical obstructions: for example, the results of Kesten~\cite{kesten1961a,kesten1961b} that we use below often omit the case $\alpha =1$, although comparable results for stable diffusions are known~\cite{Ch_Ki_So2010}.
 Lastly:

 \begin{problem} Consider random walks in $\Z^d$, $d \geq 2$. \end{problem}

-For simple symmetric random walk, the seminal work~\cite{lbg} deals with general $d$, so one aspect of Problem~\ref{prob:higher-dimensions} would be to try to extend that work to walks with sufficiently many moments.
-For stable walks of index $\alpha \in (1,2)$, we know of no multidimensional analogues of Kesten's results, although for symmetric stable processes some Green's function estimates are known~\cite{Ch_Ki_So2010}.
+The seminal work~\cite{lbg} provides a shape theorem (convergence to a ball) for SSRW on $\Z^d$, and Theorem 2.3~\cite{blachere} extends the shape theorem (convergence to a ball, up to linear transformation to account for covariance) to walks with mean zero and sufficiently many moments ($11+4d+\varepsilon$ moments suffice for all cases, but for some results~$4$ moments is enough).
+One aspect of Problem~\ref{prob:higher-dimensions} would be to extend the shape theorem to walks with finite $(d+1)$th moments, the necessary condition provided by Proposition 2.20 of~\cite{blachere}.
+The infinite-variance (indeed, infinite $(d+1)$th-moment) case seems largely open for $d \geq 2$.
+For stable-domain walks of index $\alpha \in (1,2)$, we know of no quantitative results for multidimensional IDLA, and also no multidimensional analogues of Kesten's results that we apply for the $d=1$ case studied in the present paper, although for symmetric stable processes some Green's function estimates are known~\cite{Ch_Ki_So2010}.